astarte-platform/astarte-device-sdk-python/examples/example_device/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Astarte Device SDK Python Example device
+# Astarte device SDK Python example device
-This is an example of how to use the Device SDK to connect a device to Astarte and send data on `datastream` or`properties` interfaces.
+This is an example of how to use the device SDK to connect a device to Astarte and send data on `datastream` or`properties` interfaces.

 ## Usage